 About Veritas Collaborative

-Veritas Collaborative, based in Durham, North Carolina, is a national healthcare system for the treatment of eating disorders, with locations in Georgia, North Carolina, and Virginia.
-Veritas provides a full continuum of care for individuals of all ages, including inpatient, acute residential, partial hospitalization, intensive outpatient, outpatient care, and multidisciplinary eating disorders (MED) assessment clinics, in a gender-diverse and inclusive environment.
-Veritas is determined to change the eating disorders field so that all persons with eating disorders, their families, and their communities have access to best-practice care, ongoing support through our alumni and family advocacy programs, and helpful resources on the journey to recovery.
+Veritas Collaborative is a national healthcare system for the treatment of eating disorders, with locations in Georgia and North Carolina.
+Veritas provides a full continuum of care for individuals of all ages, including inpatient, residential, partial hospitalization, intensive outpatient, and outpatient care, in a gender-diverse and inclusive environment.
+Veritas is determined to change the eating disorder field so that all persons with eating disorders, their families, and their communities have access to best-practice care, ongoing support through our alumni and family advocacy programs, and helpful resources on the journey to recovery.
 If you or someone you know is struggling with an eating disorder, call 855-875-5812 or visit veritascollaborative.com.